PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image101.png"
 style="width:2.89833in;height:1.59884in" />

-You have now learned a technique to synchronize the selection of language for the current user across multiple Field Parameters.
-The example you've just seen involved two Field Parameters.
-If your project involves a greater number of columns requiring data translations such as 10, 20 or even 50, you have a repeatable approach for adding new columns that can scale as high as you need.
+You have now learned how to synchronize the selection of language across multiple Field Parameters.
+The example you've just seen involves two Field Parameters.
+If your project involves a greater number of columns requiring data translations such as 10, 20 or even 50, you have now learned a repeatable approach that can scale as high as you need.

 One thing that can be confusing is trying to distinguish between the three different types of translations while testing.
 You can quickly test out your implementation of data translations in Power BI Desktop by changing the filter on the **Languages** table.
-However, the two types of translations don't work when you're working with Power BI Desktop.
-The metadata translations and report label translations you have added must be tested in the Power BI Service.
+However, the other two types of translations don't work correctly in Power BI Desktop.
+The metadata translations and report label translations you've added must always be tested in the Power BI Service.

 ### Implementing Data Translations for a Calendar Table